Skip to content

 Multicast

-Multicast refers to simultaneously broadcasting a single message or transaction across different blockchains.
-This means there is no destination address or chain for the sending and receiving functions.
-This is possible because VAAs attest that "this contract on this chain said this thing."
+Multicast refers to simultaneously broadcasting a single message or transaction across different blockchains with no destination address or chain for the sending and receiving functions.
+VAAs attest that "this contract on this chain said this thing."
 Therefore, VAAs are multicast by default and will be verified as authentic on any chain where they are used.

-This multicast-by-default model makes it easy to synchronize the state across the entire ecosystem because a single blockchain can make its data available to every chain in a single action with low latency.
-This reduces the complexity of the n^2 problems encountered by routing data to a large number of blockchains.
+This multicast-by-default model makes it easy to synchronize state across the entire ecosystem.
+A blockchain can make its data available to every chain in a single action with low latency, which reduces the complexity of the n^2 problems encountered by routing data to many blockchains.

 This doesn't mean an application cannot specify a destination address or chain.
 For example, the Token Bridge and Wormhole relayer contracts require that some destination details be passed and verified on the destination chain.